augerai/a2ml/README.md

 * metric - how to measure the accuracy of the model
 * budget - the time budget in milliseconds to train

-Here is an example CONFIG.YAML for Google Cloud AutoML:
+Here is an example CONFIG.YAML:

 ```
 name: moneyball